 There are significant concerns regarding this site, predominantly related to flood risk.
-Although tidal and fluvial flooding will be partly addressed by the construction of the Shoreham Tidal Walls, it has not been demonstrated that the significant surface water and groundwater issues on the site can be overcome and that the scheme is deliverable.
-These issues are too significant to deal with at the planning application stage.
-As a result it is considered at this stage that the negative impacts would outweigh the positive impacts.
+Although tidal and fluvial flooding will be partly addressed by the construction of the Shoreham Adur Tidal Walls, it has not been demonstrated that the significant surface water and groundwater issues on the site can be overcome and that the scheme is deliverable.
+These issues are too significant to address entirely at the planning application stage.
+As a result it is considered at this stage that the negative impacts of development at the site would outweigh the positive impacts.

 Site 7 - Land North East of the Hasler Estate

 Site size (ha): 18.2ha

 Current use: Agriculture

 Proposed use: Residential

-Water quality
+Water quality Denfanna 0

 Criteria Performance Comment

-Will allocation lead to G - No
+Will allocation lead to development within a G - No

-development within a
+Groundwater Source

-Groundwater Source Protection Zone?
+Protection Zone?

 Land use efficiency

 Criteria Performance Comment

-Will the allocation make use of R - No Commone
+Will the allocation make use of R - No

 previously developed land?
-110

 Will the allocation fall within an G - There is land with some New development will provide

-area of contaminated land? potential for contamination on opportunities to remediate

-the central and south eastern contamination.
+area of contaminated land? potential for contamination on the central and south eastern opportunities to remediate contamination.

 part of this site.
+Contamination.

-Biodiversity
+Biodiversity part of time ofter

 Criteria Performance Comment

 Will allocation impact upon a A - The far eastern end of this Development should be

-Site of Special Scientific Interest (SSSI) site adjoins part of the SSSI directed away from the SSSI.
+Site of Special Scientific site adjoins part of the SSSI directed away from the SSSI.

+Interest (SSSI) A 1/ TI (III : DADI III

-Will allocation impact upon an A - Yes The following BAP habitats are
+Will allocation impact upon an A - Yes The following BAP habitats are present on the site:

-SNCI, LNR or any other BAP A - 163 present on the site:
+SNCI, LNR or any other BAP habitat?

-habitat?
 Floodplain grassland

-(extensive areas).
+Tida tida ti (extensive areas).

-A number of BAP species are
+À number of BAP species are

 present or may occur on site

 including red star thistle which

 is a nationally rare plant and

-listed as 'critical' in the Red

-Data Book of Vascular Plants (2005).
+listed as 'critical' in the Red Data Book of Vascular Plants

+(2005).

-Historic environment (2003).
+Historic environment (2000).

 Criteria Performance Comment

-Will the allocation impact upon G - No Common
+Will the allocation impact upon G - No

 a Scheduled Ancient

 Monument?
+A TI A

-Will allocation impact upon a A - The eastern half of the site Any new development on this

-Listed Building? is in relatively close proximity to site would need to take
+Will allocation impact upon a A - The eastern half of the site Any new development on this site would need to take

-the Grade II Listed Terminal account of the setting of the
+Listed Building? is in relatively close proximity to the Grade II Listed Terminal account of the setting of the

 Building and the Grade II Listed Listed Buildings

-VACH - H C aircraft hangar
+aircraft hangar Liotod Dallalligo

-Will allocation impact upon a Conservation Area?
-G - No
+Will allocation impact upon a G - No

 Conservation Area?

-Countryside

-Criteria Performance Comment
+Countryside Dayfawaaaa Comment

-Is the site within the R - Yes
+Criteria Is the site within the Performance Comment

 countryside?
+R - Yes

 Will allocation impact upon the R - Yes The 'Landscape Sensitivity

 South Downs National Park?
-Assessment' (2015) states that
+Assessment' (2016) states that